-But when do you use Copper PCB is the best choice?
+But when do you use Copper PCB as the best choice?
 And how to protect them, where to get a series of questions, let us answer them for you.

-So the major question that comes to any customer’s mind when purchasing copper circuit boards is why only copper is suitable.
+So the central question that comes to any customer's mind when purchasing copper circuit boards is why only copper is suitable.
 When compared to other substances, copper offers a few advantages.

 Image 1: Copper PCB

-Copper has impressive electric conductivity, which means it transmits signals with minimal electrical energy loss.
+Copper has impressive electric conductivity and transmits signals with minimal electrical energy loss.

-Because of its conductive properties, printed circuit board manufacturers don’t need countless tones of copper.
+Because of its conductive properties, printed circuit board manufacturers don't need countless tones of copper.
 Each copper circuit board will only require minimal amounts for proper functioning.
-From this angle, one ounce of copper makes for a copper layer thickness of 35 micrometres, which is enough to cover a whole square footing of a PCB substrate.
+From this angle, one ounce of copper makes for a copper layer thickness of 35 micrometers, enough to cover a whole square footing of a PCB substrate.

-Most importantly, copper is easily available, which makes it comparatively less expensive than other metals.
+Most importantly, copper is readily available, which makes it comparatively less expensive than other metals.

 1.4 Improves Electronics' Reliability

 Copper has an unmatched thermal resistance.
-This factor can increase the reliability of electronic devices that have to operate in harsh environments, such as those with high temperatures.
+This factor can increase the reliability of electronic devices operating in harsh environments, such as those with high temperatures.

 1.5 Reduces Assembly Costs

-Thanks to copper’s even heat transfer capabilities, PCB manufacturers can install heat sinks onto the surface or build boards with one side that’s completely covered by a layer of copper, which also acts as a heat sink.
+PCB manufacturers can install heat sinks onto the surface or build boards with one side entirely covered by a layer of copper, which acts as a heat sink thanks to copper's even heat transfer capabilities.

-Regardless of the method selected by copper circuit board manufacturers, they cut the assembly process short, which significantly reduces manufacturing expenses.
+The method copper circuit board manufacturers selected cut the assembly process short, significantly reducing manufacturing expenses.

 2、Under What Circumstances Can Copper Be Used for PCBs?

 Copper is essential for developing PCBs.
-Just like how it’s impossible to get around a big city without knowing the proper address, the electricity that travels through the PCB needs a proper route that allows it to reach its destination.
+Just like it's impossible to get around a big city without knowing the proper address, the electricity that travels through the PCB needs an appropriate route to reach its destination.

 2.1When Using Copper, Here's How to Choose Copper Thickness on a PCB

-The thickness of a PCB will vary based on the number of copper layers used in it.
+The thickness of a PCB will vary based on the number of copper layers used.
 Nonetheless, thicker boards work best because thinner ones are prone to breaking.
-When you opt for a thicker copper layer, the cost increases, but in some instances, this can be crucial.

-For instance, when you have determined that your electronic device’s design will need a bigger current than what a typical PCB can hold.
+For instance, when you have determined that your electronic device's design will need a more significant current than what a typical PCB can hold.

-Using a thin baseboard will mean that your PCB will be overall much lighter.
-However, using a thicker board will only mean a heavier PCB because you’ll be adding copper layers.
+A thin baseboard will mean that your PCB will be much lighter overall.
+However, a thicker board will only mean a heavier PCB because you will add copper layers.

-You should always consider how much space you’ll be working with, before determining the copper thickness of your PCB.
-Thinner boards will easily fit into smaller spaces, and in most cases, small devices do work with thin boards.
+It would help if you always considered how much space you'll be working with before determining the copper thickness of your PCB.
+Thinner boards will easily fit into smaller spaces; in most cases, small devices work with narrow boards.

-The number of connections you need on a single PCB can help you determine how much copper thickness is needed.
+The number of connections you need on a single PCB can help determine how much copper thickness is required.

 2.2.5 Component Compatibility

-The components you’ll be using on the PCB also influence the copper thickness.
-For instance, you’re using heavy and demanding components.
-They won’t be compatible with a thin board that can’t hold them.
+The components you'll use on the PCB also influence the copper thickness.
+For instance, you're using heavy and demanding parts.
+They won't be compatible with a thin board that can't hold them.

 3、How to Clean Copper PCB Before and After Soldering?

-Cleaning your copper PCB before and after soldering is crucial because it helps improve the longevity, performance, and durability of the board.
+Cleaning your copper PCB before and after soldering is crucial because it helps improve the board's longevity, performance, and durability.

 3.1 The Importance of Cleaning Before and After Welding

 Since solder flux is acidic, it reduces the efficacy of the solder joint over time.
-Hence, cleaning up any remaining flux is important to preserve the PCB.
+Hence, cleaning up any remaining change is essential to preserve the PCB.